 3. Sage HR & Payroll

-Overview: Sage offers HR and payroll solutions designed for small and mid‑sized businesses.
-Its payroll system is often bundled with Sage’s accounting software, making it a familiar choice for UK companies already using Sage products for finance.
+Overview: Sage provides HMRC-recognised HR and payroll solutions tailored for UK small and mid‑sized businesses.
+Its payroll system integrates tightly with its popular accounting software, creating a unified finance and HR ecosystem for companies already using Sage products for finance.

 Key features: